 2.11.5 It is the Council’s intention to optimise the use and application of display screen equipment within the Organisation, whilst safeguarding the health, welfare and job satisfaction or learning experience of those involved in using such equipment.

-2.11.6 Staff “users” will have their name entered onto the list of “Designated Computer Users”.
+2.11.6 Staff “users” are “Designated Computer Users”.

 2.11.7 Risk assessments of all workstations are carried out to highlight any problems - this is done using the Workstation Assessment Questionnaire which is also a useful training tool.